Semester Information Winter 2020

 In some cases a student may owe a balance to the University after Title IV aid is returned.

 Information concerning the detailed application of the refund policy can be obtained by contacting the Student Accounts Office at 477-1211.

 Refund polices are subject to change by the State System of Higher Education.

 To call these offices from a campus phone, dial the 4-digit extension listed below.
 To dial these numbers from off campus, use (717) 477- then the number.

 |Dean, College of Education and Human Services||1141|

 |Hot Line (for University closings)||1200|

-If you plan to graduate in January, you must submit an application by August 1.
-An application fee of $35.00 per Bachelor's degree or $60 per Master's degree is required at this time.
-Graduate Commencement will be held on Friday, December 13 and Undergraduate Commencement will be held on Saturday, December 14.
+If you plan to graduate in January, you must submit an application by Monday, August 3.
+An application fee of $35 per Bachelor's degree or $60 per Master's degree is required at this time.

 Under the provisions of the Student Right-to-Know Act universities must report the graduation rate of students.
 This rate is based on full- time students who entered the institution as first time freshmen.
 It includes all students who have completed their course of study in 150% of the normal time for completion or graduation.

 As a four-year institution, Shippensburg University reports the rate for students who have graduated up to six years after initially enrolling.
 The most recent class for which these figures can be calculated entered the University in the fall of 2013.
 The graduation rate for this class is 58%.